 Disadvantages

-- Tax may be only part of their practice
+- Tax may be only a portion of their practice — breadth can come at the cost of depth

 Best For

-- • Those needing both tax and accounting services
+- • Situations requiring both tax expertise and financial statement preparation

 Quick Comparison